-A: The schools are paying for these tests, and this is not a regularly budgeted expense; at an estimated \$25 per test, our schools are bearing a real cost.
-(Our cost of \$25 is only possible thanks to the support of Urgent Care Now and our county health officers.)
+A: St. John Vianney School is paying for the Monday morning tests, and this is not a regularly budgeted expense, and at an estimated \$25, our school is bearing a real cost.
 Please consider making a donation to the school to offset the cost of testing if you have the means.
 We will be reaching out to the community for support as well.